runatlantis/atlantis/runatlantis.io/README.md

 ---

 ## How it works
-* You deploy Atlantis internally.
+* You host Atlantis yourself.
 You don't have to give your cloud credentials to a third party.
     * It runs as a golang binary or Docker container.
 * Expose it with a URL that is accessible by github/gitlab.com or your private git host.
 * Add its URL to your GitHub or GitLab repository so it can receive webhooks.